 Why 18 Months Is So Hard – Full Breakdown

-If your child is around 18 months, you might be noticing a shift.
+If your child is around 18 months, you may have noticed a shift.

-Things that felt manageable before suddenly feel harder.
+Things that once felt manageable suddenly feel harder.

 More resistance.